Maningrida, Northern Territory

-Maningrida, also known as Manayingkarírra and Manawukan, is an Aboriginal community in the heart of the Arnhem Land region of Australia's Northern Territory.
+Maningrida (Ndjébanna: Manayingkarírra, Kuninjku: Manawukan) is an Aboriginal community in the heart of the Arnhem Land region of Australia's Northern Territory.
 Maningrida is 500 km east of Darwin, and 300 km north east of Jabiru.
 It is on the North Central Arnhem Land coast of the Arafura Sea, on the estuary of the Liverpool River.

 The Kunibídji (Ndjebbana) people are the traditional owners of this country.
 Major players in the town's economic and political life include the West Arnhem Regional Council, the Bawinanga Aboriginal Corporation, the Maningrida Progress Association, and Mala'la Health Service Aboriginal Corporation.
 Maningrida Arts & Culture, with its Djómi Museum, is a major art centre, known both nationally and internationally.

 At the 2021 census, Maningrida had a population of 2,518.

 History

 The Kunibídji (Ndjebbana) people are the traditional owners of this country.
 The name Maningrida is an Anglicised version of the Kunibídji name Manayingkarírra, which comes from the phrase Mane djang karirra, meaning "the place where the Dreaming changed shape".
 It is also known as Manawukan, the name assigned to it by the neighbouring Kuninjku people, which refers to a wetland area north-east of Maningrida.

 The township of Maningrida dates back to just after World War 2.
 Syd Kyle-Little, working for the newly-formed Native Affairs Department, came up with the plan of a trading post to create a self-sufficient Aboriginal community, to stop the drift of Aboriginal people leaving their homelands and moving to Darwin.
 The intention was to make Maningrida self-sufficient and independent of welfare support.
 Jack Doolan became Kyle-Little's cadet patrol officer, and together they made the first white contact with the Aboriginal peoples since a hostile encounter with Matthew Flinders on his circumnavigation of Australia.
 Kyle -Little had intended to open other trading posts to serve other peoples on their own lands, but with a change in administration of the NT in 1950, the trading post was closed, and Kyle-Little resigned in disgust.